 When will designs be ready?

-At the start of 2020, work to develop detailed designs for the Precinct is underway.
+Work to develop detailed designs for the Precinct is underway.
 Further work and consultation with local stakeholders is required prior to designs being presented to Council and made ready for the public.

 Construction of the various buildings for local cultural institutions are to be determined by the landowners and the permit processes.
 At this stage of the project, timeframes for construction have not been determined.

 Council has endorsed a part closure of Selwyn Street to allow vehicles to enter and exit Selwyn Street from both Glen Huntly Road and Sinclair Streets, however vehicles will not be permitted to pass through due to the mid-block closure.

 Special Council Meeting was held on Thursday 11 April 2019 where interested parties had the opportunity to formally speak in support of their submission with respect to the proposal to introduce a mid-block closure to Selwyn Street.

 At an Ordinary Council meeting held on 30 April 2019, Council considered all submissions received during the stated public notice period.
 Council resolved to proceed with the mid-block closure to Selwyn Street, pending a detailed precinct design before any traffic changes are implemented.

 The Elsternwick Cultural Precinct is a project outlined in the Elsternwick Structure Plan